International Coalition of Organizations Supporting Endocrine Patients

 - build a united voice for rare growth disorders worldwide.

 3.2 ICOSEP is a division of The MAGIC Foundation, USA, a nonprofit charitable organization created to provide support services for the families of children afflicted with a wide variety of chronic and/or critical disorders, syndromes and diseases that affect a child’s linear growth.
-Since its inception MAGIC has growth to include support services for adults who were also impacted by these medical challenges.
+Since its inception MAGIC has grown to include support services for adults who were also impacted by these medical challenges.

 3.3 The MAGIC Foundation’s commitment and vision is to reduce the emotional and physical trauma caused by growth disorders, resulting in healthier, happier children and consequently, adults.